 Pond evaporation can fluctuate.
 Here in Colorado we get a wide variety of weather from one minute to the next!
 If you are wondering if the water loss you are seeing is part of evaporation, read these evaporation factors.
+It is very important that the water level is topped off, whether by your autofill or by hand to keep your pond healthy.

 1. Humidity (or lack of!)